Aqovia/Aqovia.SagaMachine/Readme.md

 		</hosts>
 	</redisCacheClient>
 ```
-* Implement the _ISagaMessageIdentifier_ Interface in all your saga Message contracts
+* Implement the _ISagaMessageIdentifier_ Interface in all your saga Message contracts.
+Implement IBusEvent for it to work with Nimbus
 ```
 	public class ProvisionCspService : ISagaMessageIdentifier, IBusEvent
 		{